🇮🇪COURTS

 29.9 Order For Delivery Into The Custody Of A Member Of A Police Force (Committal Warrant) - Extradition Act, 1965 Section 47 (1)

-This is a court order (committal warrant) authorizing the delivery of a person into police custody for extradition purposes under Section 47(1) of the Extradition Act, 1965.
-It's used when an Irish court has determined that a person should be extradited to another country.
+Form 29.9 is a court order that authorises the delivery of a person into the custody of a police officer under Section 47(1) of the Extradition Act 1965.
+It is used when a court needs to issue a committal warrant for extradition proceedings.

 Need help?
 AI Editor guides you through every field of 29.9 Order For Delivery Into The Custody Of A Member Of A Police Force (Committal Warrant) - Extradition Act, 1965 Section 47 (1).